w3f/polkadot-wiki/docs/learn-transaction-fees.md

 Tips are an optional transaction fee that users can add to give a transaction higher priority.

 Together, these four fees constitute the inclusion fee.
 This fee is deducted from the sender's account prior to transaction execution.
 A portion of the fee will go to the block producer and the remainder will go to the [Treasury](learn-treasury).
-At genesis, this is set to 20% and 80%, respectively.
+At Polkadot's genesis, this is set to 20% and 80%, respectively.

 ## Block Limits and Transaction Priority